How To Choose a Pest Control Company

 Safety

-Your pest control provider should be using low toxicity or non-toxic pesticides when possible.
-If any pesticides used don't fit into one of these categories, your technician should explain what safety precautions they will put in place to protect you, your family, and your pets.
-Any pesticides that pose more than a minimum risk must be registered with the EPA.
+Your pest control provider should be able to discuss the safety of the pesticides that they're going to use.
+They should be able to clarify whether the pesticides are low toxicity or non-toxic, and if not what safety precautions they plan to use to protect you, your family, and your pets.
+Any pesticides that pose more than a minimum risk are required to be registered with the EPA.

 Treatment Methods